Shiva Shambho: Childhood and adolescence: 1956–1977

 Jose Antonio Ramon Calderón was born in Puebla, Mexico, on August 15, 1956, to an upper-class family.
 He was the third of the six children of Casiano Ramón Pérez and María Trinidad Calderon Tell.

 During his dissolute adolescence he felt an increasingly growing inner emptiness, which led him on an intense spiritual search and, eventually, to meeting his spiritual teacher.

-For a short period of time he studied Anthropology at the Universidad Iberoamericana, but soon quit to dedicate himself fully to his spiritual practices.
+For a short period of time he studied anthropology at the Universidad de las Américas Puebla, but soon quit to dedicate himself fully to his spiritual practices.

 Discipleship and spiritual awakening: 1977–1985

 On July 7, 1977, Shiva enrolled in a course of Tibetan yoga taught by Pedro Espinosa de los Monteros, who became his spiritual teacher.

 The course, called "The Science of MentalPhysics", had been designed, and introduced in America, by Edwin Dingle.
 It subjected students to a regimen of breathing exercises, affirmations, and sexual energy transmutation practices.

 After performing these practices for a year and a half, Shiva began experiencing various energy-related manifestations, or Kundalini syndrome, and some alterations of consciousness, which intensified over time.
 He described these experiences in a diary, which he published years later as part of an autobiographical book entitled Con los pies en el sendero del yoga y el misticismo (With my Feet on the Path of Yoga and Mysticism).

 In 1979, Shiva began to meditate.
 He first used a technique to purge the mind, which requires being attentive and passively observant of the flow of thoughts, feelings and emotions that appear in one's stream of consciousness.
 Doing this ultimately leads to their disappearing, leaving the mind in a clear and quiet state.

 As these experiences intensified, Shiva's interests became almost exclusively spiritual.
 He abandoned his Anthropology studies, and dedicated himself almost exclusively to spiritual practices, and to reading and reflecting on spiritual matters.

 In July 1980, he had his first mystical experience, which he described as a contact with his higher self, and which was accompanied by "a powerful sense of timelessness or eternity."

 Several mystical experiences followed, which revealed to him the "fountain that remains...beyond mutation and change...outside of time and space."

 For months he struggled to remain in a state that he recognized as the one Jiddu Krishnamurti called "awareness" and which George Gurdjieff described as "self-remembering".
 Because of these efforts, in early 1983, Shiva permanently became what he would later describe as an "awakened man," that is, a person who is continually "simultaneously aware of himself and of his surroundings", in contrast with the common person or "sleeping man", which according to Shiva lives in a "state of psychic sleep".

-On November 11, 1985 Shiva had his first experience of oneness with the absolute, in which "the whole universe disappeared, and only the infinite and eternal Absolute remained.
+On November 11, 1985, Shiva had his first experience of oneness with the absolute, in which "the whole universe disappeared, and only the infinite and eternal Absolute remained.
 There was no residue of individuality to realize it".